Shopping Center Construction in Oklahoma City, OK

 These are the items we resolve before mobilization on a shopping center construction project so the field team starts with a complete plan, not a list of open questions.

-• Confirm core shell delivery for multi-tenant retail buildings is mapped to a buildable sequence and assigned to a named field lead.
+• Confirm core shell delivery for multi-tenant retail buildings with phased occupancy planning tied to anchor and inline lease schedules is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how storefront systems, canopies, and site lighting packages will be procured, with delivery dates set against the field's actual install window.
+• Define how storefront systems, canopies, monument signage bases, and site lighting packages for OKC retail corridor standards will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use align landlord base scope with tenant improvement timelines as the gate for mobilization — no scope leaves preconstruction without it.
+• Use align landlord base scope with tenant improvement schedules and anchor openings in one integrated project calendar as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around coordinate utility tap schedules and AHJ inspections so the trade leads share one schedule view.
+• Publish a two-week look-ahead built around coordinate utility tap schedules with OGE, Cox, and AT&T and AHJ inspection windows through the OKC permit process so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions